Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 Violations are divided into three categories with escalating consequences.
 These examples are not an exhaustive list.
 EdTA determines consequences for any violation not specifically listed and reserves the right to expel any participant from ITF should their actions disrupt the event or put other attendees at risk.

 Attendees accumulating multiple minor infractions may be sent home at their own expense.

 Attendees caught in these activities are sent home right away at their own expense.

 If the troupe director or chaperone does not show up for the 8 a.m.
 ITF court meeting, the student will have the opportunity to contact them and have them come to court by 8:30 a.m.
 More severe consequences will be dealt to no-shows.

-If three or more students under the supervision of the same troupe director or chaperone are required to meet with security personnel, that adult may not be allowed to participate next year.
+If three or more students under the supervision of the same troupe director or chaperone are required to meet with the safety and security team, then the adult may not be permitted to participate the following year.